nix-community/developer-workshop/2023-11-report/index.md

 ![](./XXX.jpg)

-We had around 35 attendees on Saturday and 25 on Sunday, arriving from all over Europe, and we were happy to meet both first-time participants as well as regulars.
+We had around 35 attendees on Saturday and 25 on Sunday, arriving from all over Europe, and we were glad to meet both first-time participants as well as regulars.
-In addition to all the people giving presentations, we were particularly happy welcome NixOS Foundation board member @zimbatm, @delroth from the infrastructure team, `niv` author @nmattia, and many others.
+In addition to all the people giving presentations, we were particularly happy to welcome NixOS Foundation board member @zimbatm, @delroth from the infrastructure team, `niv` author @nmattia, and many others.

 # Lightning talks